retailnext/node-radius/README.md

 verify_response checks the authenticator of a response packet you receive.
 It returns true if the authenticator checks out, and false otherwise (likely because the other side's shared secret is wrong). "args" is an object with the following properties:

-- request (required): the request packet you previously sent (should be the raw packet, i.e. the output of radius.encode)
+- request (required): the request packet you previously sent (should be the raw packet, i.e. the output of a call to radius.encode)
 - response (required): the response you received to your request packet
 - secret (required): RADIUS shared secret